YodasMyDad/ShoutingIguana/src/ShoutingIguana.PluginSdk/README.md

 # Shouting Iguana Plugin SDK

-Build powerful SEO analysis plugins for the Shouting Iguana crawler with minimal code.
+**Build powerful SEO analysis plugins with minimal code.** Write your logic, publish to NuGet, and instantly make it available to every Shouting Iguana user.
+No complex integrations, no steep learning curves—just clean, intuitive APIs that get out of your way.

 ## Quick Start